jarkin0513/jarkin0513/README.md

-- 👋 Hi, I’m @jarkin0513
+- Hi, I am Jacob Arkin
-- 👀 I’m interested in computer science and engineering.
-- 🌱 I’m currently learning java.
-- 💞️ I’m looking to collaborate on anything.
-- 📫 How to reach me: jarkin1@hotmail.com

-I am a Senior at the University of Iowa getting my Bachelor of Science and Engineering, Computer Science and Engineering.
+- I am a Senior at the University of Iowa getting my Bachelor of Science and Engineering, Computer Science and Engineering.
+- I currently have a software engineering internship at Snap-On Diagnostics.
+- Feel free to reach me at jarkin1@hotmail.com or jarkin@uiowa.edu

 <!---
 jarkin0513/jarkin0513 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.